Contact

 • that the fund is not subject to supervision by the FSC and that requirements considered necessary for the protection of investors that apply to public funds do not apply to an incubator fund;

-• that an investor in an incubator fund is solely responsible for determining whether the fund is suitable for his or her investment needs; and
+• that an investor in an incubator fund is solely responsible for determining whether the fund is suitable for their investment needs; and

 • by reason of the above, that investment in an incubator fund may present a greater risk to an investor than investment in a public fund.